Quiet Revolution

-A primary change was an effort by the provincial government to take more direct control over the fields of healthcare and education, which had previously been in the hands of the Roman Catholic Church.
-It created ministries of Health and Education, expanded the public service, and made massive investments in the public education system and provincial infrastructure.
-The government further allowed unionization of the civil service.
-It took measures to increase Québécois control over the province's economy and nationalized electricity production and distribution and worked to establish the Canada/Québec Pension Plan.
-Hydro-Québec was also created in an attempt to nationalize Québec's electric companies.
-French-Canadians in Québec also adopted the new name 'Québécois', trying to create a separate identity from both the rest of Canada and France and establish themselves as a reformed province.
+A primary change was an effort by the provincial government to assume greater control over healthcare and education, both of which had previously been under the purview of the Catholic Church.
+To achieve this, the government established ministries of Health and Education, expanded the public service, made substantial investments in the public education system, and permitted the unionization of the civil service.
+Additionally, measures were taken to enhance Quebecois control over the province's economy, including the nationalization of electricity production and distribution, the creation of the Canada/Québec Pension Plan, and the establishment of Hydro-Québec in an effort to nationalize Quebec's electric utilities.
+Furthermore, during this period, French Canadians in Quebec adopted the term Québécois to distinguish themselves from both the rest of Canada and France, solidifying their identity as a reformed province.

-The Quiet Revolution was a period of unbridled economic and social development in Québec, French Canada and Canada; it paralleled similar developments in the West in general.
-It was a byproduct of Canada's 20-year post-war expansion and Québec's position as the leading province for more than a century before and after Confederation.
-It witnessed particular changes to the built environment and social structures of Montreal, Québec's leading city.
-The Quiet Revolution also extended beyond Québec's borders by virtue of its influence on contemporary Canadian politics.
-During the same era of renewed Quebecois nationalism, French Canadians made great inroads into both the structure and direction of the federal government and national policy.
+The Quiet Revolution ushered in a period of significant economic and social development not only in Quebec but also in French Canada and Canada as a whole.
+This transformation coincided with similar developments occurring in the Western world in general.
+It brought about notable changes to the physical landscape and social structures of Montreal, Quebec's principal city.
+The impact of the Quiet Revolution extended beyond Quebec's borders, influencing contemporary Canadian politics.
+Concurrent with the rise of Quebecois nationalism during this era, French Canadians made substantial strides in shaping the structure and direction of the federal government and national policies.

+On March 28, 1969, a significant street demonstration took place in Montreal, known as Opération McGill français.
+The primary objective of this protest was to advocate for McGill University to become a French-speaking educational institution.